Of all the things I wanted to do in Tromso this winter, visiting the ice hotel in Tromso, the Tromso Ice Domes, was high up on my list.

 On a budget but don’t have a rental car?
 The basic guided tour plus transport is the way to go.

 Want to add a little adrenaline to your day and make your trip a bit more memorable?
-Opt for the snowmobiling add-on and Ice Domes visit for a special experience.
+Opt for the snowmobiling add-on and Ice Domes visit for a special experience, or a dog sledding and Ice Domes visit!

 And for the most memorable experience of all, an overnight stay in the Tromso Ice Domes is one for the bucket list.